I'm looking for...

 Method:

-In a saucepan, place the mango pieces, about 2 cups water, salt, tumeric powder, chilli powder, cummin powder, fenugreek powder and dessicated coconut if using.
+In a saucepan, place the mango pieces, about 2 cups water, salt, tumeric powder, chilli powder, cumin powder and fenugreek powder.

 Cook in a low flame till the mango pieces are soft but still retain their shape.